DuraMAT/software_guide/README.md

 - Talk to your lab’s IP / IT departments for guidance

-- BSD/MIT licenses are examples of very “open” licenses that allow others to do what they’d like with the software
+- [BSD](https://en.wikipedia.org/wiki/BSD_licenses)/[MIT](https://en.wikipedia.org/wiki/MIT_License) licenses are examples of very “open” licenses that allow others to do what they’d like with the software.
+BSD typically gives some more protection against others using your name to promote their product, e.g.:
-    - BSD typically gives some more protection against others using your name to promote their product, e.g. “our commercial product uses
+    - “our commercial product uses LBL-approved software technology for its analysis”
-    - LBL-approved software technology for its analysis” or “uses the same algorithms developed by the brilliant scientist <your_name_here>”
+    - “uses the same algorithms developed by the brilliant scientist <your_name_here>”

-- Be careful about choosing licenses that require all downstream code to also use the same license
+- Be careful about choosing licenses that require all downstream code to also use the same license, e.g., [GPL](https://www.gnu.org/licenses/gpl-3.0.html)/[Apache](https://www.apache.org/licenses/LICENSE-2.0).
-    - e.g. GPL/Apache
-    - e.g., if you leave DuraMat and work for a company, you may no longer be able to use your own code as companies typically avoid any GPL code
+- If you leave DuraMat and work for a company, you may no longer be able to use your own code as companies typically avoid any GPL code

 Example of license: